 If you decide not to use an image that you've uploaded, click the trash can icon at the lower right of the thumbnail image to remove it from your post.

-Once an image is positioned in a post, computer users can shrink it by doubleclicking the image in the post and selecting the desired size.
-Note: at present this feature does not seem to work for Android devices.
+Once an image is positioned in a post, you can shrink it by doubleclicking the image in the post and selecting the desired size.
 A box will appear that allows you to change the image size.
 You can ignore the "Link URL" part of the box as long as you doubleclicked on the image itself.

 File type limits: Only four types of image files can appear directly in a post: *.jpg, *.png, *.bmp and *.gif.
 All other image files will appear as a link only.
 When you click on the link, the file will download to your device without opening; you must go to your device's Downloaded Files directory to view it.